 Samosa Chaat

-Chances are you know and have tried samosa, right? (who doesn’t?).
+Chances are you know and have tried samosas, right?
+(Who doesn’t?)
 But have you ever tasted samosa chaat?

-It’s a dish made of samosa and luscious chickpea curry (garbanzo beans) drizzled with mint yogurt chutney, and imli chutney (tamarind sauce).
-And it’s garnished with crispy fine Sev or crushed papdi.
+It’s a dish made of samosas and luscious chickpea curry (garbanzo beans) drizzled with mint yogurt chutney and imli chutney (tamarind sauce).
+It’s garnished with crispy fine Sev or crushed papdi.

-As you can imagine, a lot is going on in that dish.
-So even though it is categorized as a snack dish, it’s quite filling and hearty.
+As you can imagine, that dish has a lot going on.
+So, even though it is categorized as a snack dish, it’s quite filling and hearty.

-It’s pretty much about enjoying your samosa at the next level, really.
+It’s pretty much about enjoying your samosa at the next level.

 All these different ingredients give different textures and flavors to the dish and make it unique.

-The first time I heard the name and tried the actual dish, I was a bit apprehensive.
+The first time I heard the name and tried the dish, I was apprehensive.

 I love samosas, don’t get me wrong.
-But to think of having them together with chickpea curry plus yogurt and tamarind chutney was just not my kinda thing.
+But to think of having them together with chickpea curry, yogurt, and tamarind chutney was just not my kind of thing.

-But because I love chaat and chickpeas too, so I decided to try them.
+But because I love chaat and chickpeas too.

 Oh my, I’m glad I did.